AlexiaDelorme/project-cookbook/testing/TESTING.md

 - [x] The form loaded successfully with the following fields:
     - recipe difficulty: confirm that the listings loaded for the dropdown menu and that only single selection is allowed.
     - preparation time: confirm that single selection is allowed.
-    - max serving: confirm that fill can be filled by increment (using the arrow) or direct input.
+    - max serving: confirm that field can be filled by increment (using the arrow) or direct input.
     - meal category: confirm that the listings loaded and multiple selection is allowed.
     - diet category: confirm that the listings loaded and multiple selection is allowed.
     - exclude allergens: confirm that the listings loaded for the dropdown menu and that multiple selection is allowed.